Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 To generalize the notion of degrees of freedom for the Crouzeix-Raviart space to non-simplicial patches, we need to introduce some additional notation.
 On the boundary of a non-simplicial oversampling patch, we can identify some faces that collapse to a single vertex if we shrink~$S_K$ to~$K$.
 We call these faces the additional faces and denote the set containing them by~$\mathcal{F}_a(S_K)$.
 The other faces of~$S_K$ are referred to as the dilated faces, collected in the set~$\mathcal{F}_d(S_K)$.
 When the patch~$S_K$ does not touch~$\partial \Omega$, we have~$\mathcal{F}_d(S_K)=\mathcal{F}(S_K)$ and~$\mathcal{F}_a(S_K) = \emptyset$.
 In Fig.~\ref{fig:os-CR}, for example, the additional faces are exactly those faces that lie on~$\partial\Omega$.
 This is not always the case, as is illustrated by Fig.~\ref{fig:os-lin}.

 For the definition of~$\Gamma^{CR}(S_K,\cdot)$, we shall rely on the existence of~$d+1$ dilated faces, because we need $\Gamma^{CR}(S_K,\cdot)$ to be a bijection between $\Pone(S_K)$ and~$\bbR^{d+1}$.
 This imposes a constraint on the choice of the homothety ratio used to construct~$S_K$.
 For example, in the case of Fig.~\ref{fig:os-CR}, the lower right dilated face falls outside~$\Omega$ if the homothety ratio is too large, and the oversampling patch~$S_K$ only has two dilated faces (edges here) and two additional faces.
+We do not consider this case hereafter.